larr97/portfolio-project/documents/ODD.md

 #### C
 - **Component**: A self-contained building block in Angular consisting of a TypeScript class, HTML template, and SCSS/CSS styles.
-- **Core**: A shared service layer that provides singleton logic for resume download, theme control, and language switching.
+- **Core**: A shared service layer that provides singleton logic for resume download, theme switching, and language switching.
 - **CSS (Cascading Style Sheets)**: A styling language used to define the look and layout of HTML components.

 #### D